 All you really need to do in order to build powerful traps is a lot of shrugs, and to go heavy with your deadlifts.
 So if one is not working out for you, try both and see what happens.

 3. Middle & Rear DeltsDelts are another critical area that is often disproportionately developed.
 When you do bench presses, bicep curls and various other movements in which the resistance is placed in front of you, your front delts are doing a lot of work, whereas your middle and rear delts are sipping on a cocktail in Malibu.

-The top exercise for middle delts are dumbbell side raises.
-The key to perform these correctly is to really focus on contracting the muscle without using too much weight.
+The top exercise for middle delts is dumbbell side raises.
+The key to performing these correctly is to really focus on contracting the muscle without using too much weight.
 Form is the key, and training with a higher rep range can also be beneficial.